-If you plan on breastfeeding your milk supply will be with you at all times, however, you’ll need a few extra things to make things a little more comfortable for you and baby.
+If you plan on breastfeeding, your milk supply will be with you at all times.
+But you’ll need a few nursing essentials to make things a little more comfortable for you and baby.

 For starters you’ll need accessible clothing, like nursing bras and tops or dresses that make your breasts easily accessible.
 Secondly, you will need a breast pump, bottles, and a milk storage system.
 Thirdly you will need more particular things for your breasts, to protect from leakage or for healing and therapy.
 And lastly, you may need a nursing pillow and some swaddles/burping cloths.

 There are a wide range of nursing clothing in the market, with accompanying range of reviews.
-Personally, I purchased regular clothing with a loose fit or with buttons at the chest that I could pull or button down and nurse.
+Certain tops and dresses can make great nursing essentials, whether they’re intended for breastfeeding or not.
+Personally, my preferences were regular clothing with a loose fit or with buttons at the chest that I could pull or button down and nurse.

-I had some trouble finding the right bra and was disgusted by quality or style of most products at the maternity stores near me (with the exception of the Jessica Simpson Maternity line), not to mention the price.
+But it was difficult for me to find the right fitting bra for nursing.
+The quality, styles, and price of most products at the maternity stores near me were terrible.
 Of the handful of bras I tried, ones with cup sizes or wires were the worst.
-I even ordered some cheap ones blindly online from Motherhood Maternity, thinking they looked “sexy” but they were completely dysfunctional and full of bad reviews.
+I even ordered some online from Motherhood Maternity thinking they looked cute or sexy but they were completely dysfunctional.

 Breast Pump, Bottle System, and Milk Storage System

-Some breast pumps provide you with bottle systems.
-Different babies adapt better to different kinds of bottles and nipple shapes, depending on mom’s nipples, so I wouldn’t recommend buying a big set until you know what your child likes.
-You could also get a bottle warmer machine and bottle sterilizer but you can make due without them.
+Some breast pumps actually provide you with bottle systems.
+It’s important to note that different babies adapt better to different kinds of bottles and nipple shapes, depending on mom’s nipples.
+So I wouldn’t recommend buying a big set until you know what your child likes.

 Milk Storage System

-You’ll also need a milk storage system, depending on how often you pump and the length of your storage.
+Another nursing essential for more moms include a milk storage system.
 For short term storage, bottles are fine, but for long term freezer storage, milk storage bags are your best option.

 Storage guidelines, provided by the CDC, are as follows: